A Kiss For Farrah.

 Now, what would be your guess?

 I was sixteen years old when one of the most famous, bestselling posters of all time graced my bedroom wall.
 With her streaked blond hair, infectious smile and perky nipples strategically tucked into a red one piece bathing suit, Farrah Fawcett became an overnight sensation.
+The poster could be seen everywhere and it sold well over 12 million copies worldwide.

-In addition to the poster, I also purchased a tee shirt with the same Farrah photo on the front and I wore Farrah everywhere that summer.
+In addition to the poster I also purchased a tee shirt with the same Farrah photo on the front and I wore Farrah everywhere that summer.

 Although not nearly as popular, another poster from the summer of ‘76 was the KISS Destroyer album cover poster.
 The Destroyer album was the band's fourth and featured the very un-KISS-like ballad Beth.
 Surprisingly, Beth was the highest ever charting single from the band reaching #7 on the Billboard Top 100 chart.